norbusan/certbot-debian/docs/using.rst

 Nginx
 -----

-The Nginx plugin has been distributed with Cerbot since version 0.9.0 and should work for most configurations.
+The Nginx plugin has been distributed with Certbot since version 0.9.0 and should work for most configurations.
 Because it is alpha code, we recommend backing up Nginx configurations before using it (though you can also revert changes to configurations with ``certbot --nginx rollback``).
 You can use it by providing